Gwarion/WebApiCore/README.md

 ### FrameWorks and Tools

-- Mediatr, AutoMapper, SpecFlow (xUnit)
+- Mediatr, AutoMapper, Reqnroll (xUnit)
 - A Background Service to dispatch asynchronous commands
-- An Exception Handling Middleware
+- Middleware implementation
+- Api Versionning
+- Open Api documentation

 # To Start the WebApi